tiongjjyi/tp/docs/UserGuide.md

 **Format:** `edit INDEX c/NEW_COURSENAME`
 * Edits the course at the specified `INDEX`.
 Existing course name will be updated to the input course name.
 * The index refers to the index number shown in the displayed course list.
-* `NEW_COURSENAME` is a string that is a valid course in the NUS School of Computing.
+* `NEW_COURSENAME`: A valid course in NUS.
+Each course name should consist of a two or three letter prefix, four digits, and an optional one letter suffix.
-* `INDEX` must be a positive integer 1, 2, 3, ...
+* `INDEX`: Must be a positive integer 1, 2, 3, ...

 **Examples:** `edit 1 c/CS1101S` Edits the course of the first course in the course list to be CS1101S.